SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 I happen to agree with this attitude.
 But you should know it is painful art.
 One never knows when a piece will be finished, nor whether certain subjective standards of elegance will be met.
 Often the aesthetics really suck.
-But the humble mathematicians indulges in this tortuous art anyway.
+But the humble mathematician indulges in this tortuous art anyway.

 Applied Mathematics is very different, for here one does seek utility in physics or other sciences, and no one alive today working on the Newtonian